saavedra29/Minicash/README.md

 ### How to use?
 *Prerequisites*:
 - Decide a **common** password that you'll be always using for **every** new gpg key you will create.
-Let's call it <mypassword>
+Let's call it "mypassword"
 - Decide **inside which** folder you want the ".minicash" configuration folder to be placed.
-Let's name it <myinstallationfolderpath> (default is the linux user home folder).
+Let's name it "myinstallationfolderpath" (default is the linux user home folder).
 - **Attention**: Every path you pass to the command line must be the **full** path.
 &nbsp;

 ##### *The hard way*:
 1. Make sure you are connected to the Internet.
 2. Run `minicashd --homedir <myinstallationfolderpath> <mypassword>` to boot the daemon.
-3. Create a GPG key pair: `gpg --homedir <myinstallationfolderpath>/.minicash/.gnupg --gen-key` using <mypassword> when asked for password.
+3. Create a GPG key pair: `gpg --homedir <myinstallationfolderpath>/.minicash/.gnupg --gen-key` using "mypassword" when asked for password.
 4. Run `gpg --homedir <myinstallationfolderpath>/.minicash/.gnupg --list-keys --keyid-format long | grep -Po 'pub   rsa2048/\K[A-Z0-9]*'` and note down the 16 character public key fingerprint of the output.
-Let's call it <myfingerprint>.
+Let's call it "myfingerprint".
 5. Create proof of work running `minicash gen-pow 6 <myfingerprint>`.
-Wait for a while and let's name the output <proof>.
+Wait for a while and let's name the output "proof".
 6. Add the key with the proof to minicash running `minicash add-key <myfingerprint> <proof>`.
 7. Introduce the key to the global ledger running `minicash introducekeytoledger <myfingerprint>`.
 8. Now you are ready to do your first transaction.
 You have 10 coins since your key was introduced to the ledger.
 Say you want to send 1.504 coins to the fingerpint 1559CBEBCB7E72B6.
 Run `minicash send <myfingerprint> 1559CBEBCB7E72B6 1.504`.